solana-labs/solana/docs/src/proposals/unified-scheduler.md

 such blocks will be regarded as less favorable to vote by others (might not the case at the moment due to current fork choice, but ideally adjustments should be made for this to be held true for the maximum utility of the cluster itself, economically speaking).
-As a whole, that illogical behavior would adversely affect the consequential likeliness of block confirmation by other validators.
+At the end of story, that illogical behavior would adversely affect the consequential likeliness of block confirmation by other validators.
-Thereby, block proposal timings are quite severe in Solana and should be so to realize its promised high-performance.
+Block proposal timings are quite severe in Solana and should be so to realize its promised very low-latency.

 Then, it can now be said leader are gaming to pack transactions _not to create idling **time** of blocktime (`slot` in solana)_, rather than _not to create empty **space** of blockspace_.

-That limits transactions reordering capability severely due to this very tight time constraints.
-In other words, waiting for more lucrative transactions are just risking the binary opportunity cost.
-Clearly, that would be regarded against the best interest of whole cluster.
+That limits transaction reordering capability severely due to this very tight time constraints.
+In other words, searching for more lucrative transaction arrangement in the realam of NP-complete solution is just risking the binary opportunity cost.
+That's because this activity would be regarded against the best interest of whole cluster.
 Then, supermajority of others are eager to punish these observable selfish behavior by means of vote abstain.

-So, the game is simplified to blindly try to saturate the blocktime with highest-paying available transactions for any given moment of time (premium/time paid by users).
-In concrete terms, that saturation is defined to fill the 400ms as long as others can replay likewise. (note: That means this proposal is against bankless leader proposal)
+So, the game can be simplified to blindly try to saturate the blocktime with highest-paying (= premium/time) available transactions for any given moment.
+Concretelys, that saturation is defined to fill the 400ms of slot time as long as others can replay likewise. (note: That means this proposal is against bankless leader proposal)

 Then, at this later part of this section, we finally introduce the fact the Solana's program execution is multi-threaded by nature.
 That extension is delayed intentionally not to complicate preceding explanation and it's rather straightforward to extend.
-Firstly, unbounded execution threads isn't viable for supermajority's replayability.
-So, some bounded core count N must be hard-coded, picked from the present common node setup to both staked and rpc nodes.
+Firstly, the current assumption of unbounded number of execution threads isn't viable for supermajority's replayability.
+So, some bounded core count _N_ must be hard-coded, picked from the present common node setup for both staked and rpc nodes.

 Then, block saturation is defined as N*CU where N is such core count and CU is equivalent of 400ms for single-threaded on-chain program execution.
-Currently, compute unit are used to meter these two dimensions ambiguously in somewhat unclear definition.
-Now, CU's definition is refined and N*CU becomes the unit of measurement of _saturation_, which can be called like _blockspacetime_.
+Currently, compute unit are used to meter block limits indirectly.
+N*CU becomes the unit of measurement of _saturation_ of blocks, which can be called _blockspacetime_ (_space_ here refers to the discrete dimension of _N_)

+This shift of scheduling doctrine should also lead to a compromise of ongoing scheduling dilemma: throughput-optimized (i.e. fee collection maximization, favored by validators) vs latency-optimized (i.e. priority adherence maximization, favored by clients).
+The former is meaningfully impractical due to the aforementioned real-time constraints.
+So, throughput-opmization can be reduced to packing non-overlapping transactions as much as possible in the order of fees, equating to the later.

+Finally, this proposal defines this middle ground compromised strategy as _utilization-optimized_ scheduling.

-Finally, all these observation should lead to the justification of alternative scheduler.
+All these observation should lead to the justification of alternative scheduler.

 ## Proposed Solution